camdowney/neutro/README.md

 ## Documentation

 ### render()
 The render function accepts two primary arguments: an origin and the node(s) to render.
 An origin may either be an element or a string that can be used to query an element.
-Nodes may be represented as a function, object, plain HTML, or an array containing any combination of these types.
+Nodes may be represented as a function, object, plain HTML in string format, or an array containing any combination of these types.

 The below code appends an empty div to the body of an HTML document.